 What is paint oxidation and clear coat failure?

 Posted November 5, 2018 by Chris Blaisdell, Onsite Detail

 We’ve all seen instances where a vehicle’s paint has been neglected to the point the paint is no longer shining like when it rolled off the showroom floor.
 In fact, that is the case for most vehicles we see on the road today.
 I would dare to say that most daily driver vehicles have a bit of paint oxidation going on.
 Unless you’ve had a ceramic coating installed or you have religiously waxed and/or sealed the paint on your car you’ve probably got some oxidation going on as well.

 Oxidation, on vehicle paint, is when the sun, heat, and the other elements wear down the surface of the clear coat (on a 2 stage paint job) and make it look faded or cloudy.
 In extreme cases, it can become chalky and rough to the touch.
 In many instances, this can be referred to as “clear coat failure”, which we’ll explain a bit later.

 Gel Coat Oxidation

 Oxidation is especially prevalent on gel coat surfaces like boats and RVs.
-This is due the fact that gel coat is more porous than vehicle clear coat paint.
-It is very important to keep a gel coat protected to avoid the back breaking (not to mention shoulders and arms) labor required to bring a very oxidized gel coat back to life.
+This is due to the fact that gel coat is more porous than vehicle clear coat paint.
+It is very important to keep a gel coat protected to avoid the back-breaking (not to mention shoulders and arms) labor required to bring a very oxidized gel-coat back to life.

 How to fix paint oxidation